 Swelling in the ankles, hands, feet, or legs

 Our bodies are mostly water, and they need water to function.
 However, if conditions within our bodies have fallen out of balance, we can hold on to too much water.
 One of the kidneys’ jobs is to remove that excess fluid.
 If the kidneys are failing or damaged, they can’t remove extra fluid properly, and it builds up in the body.

 Excess fluid that gets trapped in the body’s tissues is called edema.
 It is usually more noticeable in the ankles, legs, hands, and feet.
 However, it can affect any part of the body.

 Puffiness or swelling around the eyes can go hand in hand with protein in the urine as a warning sign of kidney disease.
 If you have puffiness around the eyes, it can mean that your kidneys are leaking large amounts of protein in the urine instead of keeping it in the body.

 Shortness of breath is another symptom that can have multiple causes.
-When shortness of breath is caused by kidney issues, there are a couple of different factors.
+When shortness of breath is caused by kidney issues, there are several different factors.
 One is that the kidneys are not removing extra fluid, which can cause it to build up in the lungs.
 Another reason for shortness of breath is anemia.
 When there is a shortage of oxygen-carrying red blood cells, your body becomes oxygen-starved, which can leave you feeling like you can’t catch your breath.